byNickes/StatisticsHomeworks/homework5/5_ra.md

 ```
 • ***Binomial distribution*** \
 The Binomial distribution, with parameters n and p, is the discrete probability distribution of the number of successes in a sequence of n independent experiments, each asking a yes–no question, and each with its own Boolean-valued outcome: success (with probability p) or failure (with probability q = 1 − p).
 A single success/failure experiment is also called a Bernoulli trial or Bernoulli experiment.\
-The PDF of this distribution is the following:\
+The PDF of this distribution is the following:

 ![image](https://user-images.githubusercontent.com/78324346/139126221-22b8c52c-f30b-48af-9572-75127caf49dc.png)

-The PDF of this distribution is the following:\
 The parameters of this distributions are:\
 Ω = {0,1, ...., n}, x ∈ Ω \
 p = Probability of success in a trial, 0 < p < 1\